If you are reading this section of my blog then that must mean that you want to know a bit about me! So here goes…

 My name is Lewis, I’m 27 and I live in the Lake District, a UNESCO World Heritage Site in the North of England.
 The Lakes District is known for its expanse of lakes, mountains and overall outstanding natural beauty.

 Travelling isn’t something I do for a living, it isn’t even something I earn money from.
-I work a full time job – my job being a Design Technician for an Engineering company near to where I live.
+I work a full time job – my job being a Designer for an Engineering company near to where I live.
 I work many of my own weekends and as many extra hours as I can to fund my trips and I strongly believe that if you want something or want to experience something then you need to work hard to get the rewards and remember, work to live don’t live to work!

 Apart from school education I am not professional trained in literature or journalism!
 This blog is merely a way for me to contribute my own experiences and thoughts into this ever growing market that is the travel industry.

 The following Q&A comprises of questions that real people I know have asked me before and the answers I seem to remember giving them…

 I have always been fortunate enough to enjoy family holidays from a young age, my first trip abroad was to Minorca in the Balearic islands, Spain in 1999, I was 6 years old and what I remember of it was that it rained pretty much the entire 2 weeks we were there and the flight home was also delayed 6 hours!
 As I’ve grown up and started working jobs I have always appreciated my holiday time and make the most of it as best as I can, ensuring I use all of my annual leave!